Accor shares drop as new CEO's revamp plan disappoints

-PARIS Accor's (ACCP.PA) new chief has stymied expectations that his strategic rethink at the hotels group would result in more cash-generating disposals and cost cuts, offering instead a reorganisation he said would boost shareholder returns.
+PARIS Accor's (ACCP.PA) new chief will divide the hotels group into two in a strategic revamp, promising this would improve its performance but frustrating expectations of further cash-generating disposals.

-Shares in the company, which had spiked to a 2-1/2 year high ahead of Wednesday's statement, dropped more than 5 percent to their lowest in over a month.
+Shares in the company, which had spiked to a 2-1/2 year high ahead of the statement, dropped more than 5 percent to their lowest in more than a month.

+Three months after becoming the group's chief executive, former private equity boss Sebastien Bazin said he was splitting Accor into a fee-oriented hotel operator and franchisor, HotelServices, and a hotel owner and investor, HotelInvest.

-Three months after joining Accor from the private equity group which is one of its biggest shareholders, Sebastien Bazin set out a strategy which he conceded meant no further disposals of owned hotels unless they were underperforming.
+The new strategy means Accor, Europe's largest hotel group by revenue, will make no further disposals of owned hotels unless they are underperforming.

 "Sorry to disappoint you, that's behind us...
 If we had sold our assets, this would have hampered our growth," Bazin told analysts.

-"Success is our only option ...
-This is a transformative development that cannot be done in six months.
-I am impatient but I have to control my own impatience," he said.

-Under former CEO Denis Hennequin, Europe's largest hotels group by revenue had been selling real estate and using the proceeds to grow in emerging markets to offset European weakness.
-Bazin had been expected to speed up that strategy, as well as cutting costs.
+Under former CEO Denis Hennequin, the company had been selling real estate and using the proceeds to grow in emerging markets to offset European weakness.
+Bazin had been expected to accelerate that strategy, as well as cutting costs.

-The CEO did not provide any targets under his plan, but said those set under a three-year revamp initiated a year ago by Hennequin were no longer valid.
+Bazin did not provide any targets under his plan but said those set under a three-year revamp initiated a year ago by Hennequin were no longer valid.
 "We are banking on returns well above the previous plan," he said.

-Societe Generale analyst Sabrina Blanc said investors may be disappointed because they expected a new cost-cutting plan and an acceleration of the group's transformation.
+One Paris-based trader said the announcement had been taken negatively.
+"A likely substantial reduction in owned/leased hotel disposals, compared with the previous plan, is at first sight disappointing for cash returns ultimately," the trader said.

 Bazin confirmed Accor's target to achieve an operating profit of between 510 million euros ($691.6 million) and 530 million in 2013, compared with 526 million last year.

-"I want Accor to become the world's best-performing and best-valued hotel group," he told journalists.
+"I want Accor to become the world's best-performing and best-value hotel group," Bazin he told journalists.

 PACE OF CHANGE